MAD - Spain

 3. La Ribagorza Lodge - The lodge is located right in the heart of Aren, which is a small Pre-Pyrenean village of some 300 people.
 This is a remote and rural environment far off the beaten path and in many respects it feels like you have taken a step back in time when you first arrive.
 There are actually two separate parts to the lodge, one for dining and drinking and the other, a 20 second walk down an ancient cobblestone street to where the all rooms are located.
 The sleeping quarters are very close by and consist of comfortable double rooms with private bath, air conditioning, and cable TV.
 There is also a spa attached to this part of the lodge, with a walk in sauna, Jacuzzi and exercise equipment.
 Guests staying here are immersed in the local culture and flavor of the region.

-4.Can Boix Hotel - Perhaps our favorite hotel in all of Spain, the Can Boix is one fabulous surprise after another.
-Nestled at the base of a huge rock crag and overlooking the scenic Segre Valley below, the hotel makes for a wonderful rest stop after a week on the road touring and fishing some of the most remote places in all of Spain.
+4 Cielo en la Tierra Hotel. - Perhaps our favorite hotel in all of Spain, the hotel is one fabulous surprise after another.
+Nestled at the base of a huge rock crag and overlooking the scenic valley below, the hotel makes for a wonderful rest stop after a week on the road touring and fishing some of the most remote places in all of Spain.
 The rooms are large and modern, but also cosy thanks to the wood floors and furniture.
-All rooms have air conditioning and central heating with adjustable thermostat, minibar, safe, two phones, hairdryer in bathroom, and hydromassage bath.
-There is also a swimming pool, tennis court and sauna on site.
-The Can Boix cuisine has received numerous gastronomic awards for originality—the presentation is superb, the wine list extensive and the accompanying views from the dining room, bar and guest rooms are fabulous.
+All rooms have air conditioning and central heating with adjustable thermostat, minibar, safe.
+The cuisine has received numerous gastronomic awards for originality—the presentation is superb, the wine list extensive and the accompanying views from the dining room, bar and guest rooms are fabulous.